 - 3 Industrial Rope Access For Roller Coaster Painting:

 - 7 Threats to Color Fading & Paint Chipping:

 - 10 The RayAccess Difference:

+We repainting old roller coasters and painting new ones.
 Whether you need a complete repaint for an old-style side friction coaster made of wood and steel or touch up some scratches on a brand new giga coaster that has recently been assembled, RayAccess can help!